Symbian9/qmapshack-doc-wiki/AdvRoutes.md

 ## Using no-go areas

-_(valid starting with QMS version 1.10.0, if more than 1 no-go area should be used: needs also improved URI parsing as implemented in BRouter pull request 3ca296c)_
+_(valid starting with QMS version 1.10.0, if more than 1 no-go area should be used: needs also improved URI parsing as implemented in a BRouter pull request from Dec 3, 2017 (pr nr.
+92))_

 A no-go area (an avoid area) is an area which must be avoided by routes.
 The BRouter routing engine can handle no-go areas.
 BRouter no-go areas are discs with a certain radius.